-In the Simulation Data Inspector, you can use the Compare tab to compare all signal data from two different simulation runs.
+In the Simulation Data Inspector, you can use the Compare tab to compare two signals or all signal data from two different simulation runs.
 This example is a continuation of Inspect Signal Data.

 Click the Compare tab.